Westmont, California: History

 In 2009, Westmont was the subject of a feature story by Hector Tobar in the Los Angeles Times who wrote that the community was "officially (but rarely) called Westmont" but that it had "no "'mont,' not even a hill.
 It got its name, it seems, from being west of Vermont Avenue."
 Tobar noted that Westmont's unemployment rate was at the time "a staggering 23.6%, the highest in Los Angeles County."

 Five years later, the strip of Vermont Avenue which is shared between Westmont and Vermont Vista was called "death alley" by the newspaper because during the past seven years sixty people had been killed by violence on that two-mile stretch.
 It remained at the highest rate of killings of any neighborhood in Los Angeles County.

 The 2014 article stated that "The area was long been controlled by a gang named the Underground Crips, whose members would, in more violent days, walk across Normandie Avenue to shoot at rivals."

-Population
+Demographics

 According to the Los Angeles Times, fewer than six percent of residents held bachelor's degrees in 2000.
 The neighborhood is fraught with gang and police-related violence, as well as structural racism and entrenched poverty.

 For statistical purposes, the United States Census Bureau has designated the unincorporated area as a census designated place (CDP).

+Westmont first appeared as an unincorporated community in the 1970 U.S. census; and as a census designated place in the 1980 United States census.

+2020

+Westmont lost its Black majority status in the 2020 U.S. census leaving only two communities in the entire state delineated by the U.S. Census Bureau that have Black majority populations.